 Put candy or cookies in a dish that you cannot see through.

 There have been actual studies done about this.
-But I don’t have to read the studies, it’s proven true in my own home.
+But I don’t need the studies; it’s proven true in my own home.
 I can put cookies on a plate on the counter with plastic wrap over them, and they’ll get eaten within a few days.
 I can put same cookies on same counter in a dark container or cookie jar, and they won’t get eaten.
 Why?
 They don’t see them.

 Portion it out.

 I love the holidays.
-I love to have decorations for holidays.
+I enjoy holiday decorations.
 And what candy can you get for every holiday?
 M&Ms, of course!
 They have colors for every holiday and every season!
-So I think it’s nice to have said M&Ms in a dish as a holiday “decoration”; however, it is quite easy to grab a few here and there until I realize that I have eaten half a bag (or more!) in a day!
-So instead of going by the bowl and grabbing a few every time, I could get a small handful and just eat those until they’re gone and be done for the day.
+I think it’s nice to have said M&Ms in a dish as a holiday “decoration”; however, it is quite easy to grab a few here and there until I realize that I have eaten half a bag (or more) in a day!
+So instead of going by the bowl and grabbing a few every time, I could get a small handful and eat those until they’re gone and be done for the day.
 I can do this with anything.
 I can break a cookie into pieces and practice moderation by eating small bites over the course of a couple of hours.